tugrulhkarabulut/blog/content/posts/tree-based-methods-3.md

 So, we fit the negative gradients, $-g\_m$, to the parameterized model
 $h(\mathbf{x}; \mathbf{a})$ to learn a mapping from the obversations to its gradients.
-Negative gradients are also called \"pseudo-responses\", in the sense that, we try to learn a mapping to them even though they are not the real response values.
-And they are also called
+Negative gradients are also called "pseudo-responses", in the sense that, we try to learn a mapping to them even though they are not the real response values.
+And they are also called "pseudo-residuals" as well.
-\"pseudo-residuals\" as well.

 Therefore, we have a general algorithm that we will work for any differentible loss function.
 At each stage of the algorithm we learn a